OpenOverlayRouter/oor/README.md

 In version 0.3 the code was generalized and now it not only serves to MNs (Linux or Android), but also can be used in a domestic router (Linux or OpenWRT) to provide LISP routing capabilities (xTR).
-Please refer to "Router mode" section for details on xTR funcionality, and to section "OpenWRT" or "Android" for specific details on OpenWRT or Android configuration.
+Please refer to "Router mode" section for details on xTR functionality, and to section "OpenWRT" or "Android" for specific details on OpenWRT or Android configuration.

 LISPmob consists of three major components: